Three Of The Best Horror Movies Streaming For Free For A Scary Saturday, Including The Demonic ‘Pumpkinhead’

 “Tom Witzky (Kevin Bacon) is a fairly typical working-class guy living in Chicago with his wife Maggie (Kathryn Erbe) and his son Jake (Zachary David Cope).
 One night at a party, Tom gets into a lively discussion with his sister-in-law, Lisa (Illeana Douglas), who believes in psychic communication and the power of hypnosis.
 He challenges Lisa to hypnotize him, and she plants in him a post-hypnotic suggestion to be more open-minded.
 But the results aren’t quite what Lisa or Tom expected; Tom now senses an air of terrible dread throughout his house and is convinced that evil lurks just around the corner.
 He also sees the spirit of a girl from the neighborhood who disappeared months ago — and Jake sees the spirit as well.”

 Many horror movies have been made in a similar vein since Echoes was released, but none tell the story like the original.
 It doesn’t take long for the suspense to kick in, and when it does, it doesn’t let go.
 The entire cast shines in this one, and the score and soundtrack should also get a round of applause.
-If you thought The Rolling Stones’ “Paint it Black” was a creepy song before, just try listening to it after watching this supernatural horror treat.
+If you thought the Rolling Stones’ “Paint it Black” was a creepy song before, just try listening to it after watching this supernatural horror treat.

 Pumpkinhead